 GSA or PFA Application

 If you are a grad student or postdoc you can apply for a Graduate Student Award (GSA) or a Postdoctoral Fellows Award (PFA) as part of the poster abstract submission process.
 At least two submissions in each topic area will be recognized with a GSA or a PFA award.
 Abstracts will be evaluated with respect to the merit of the research and the clarity of the presentation.
-Winners will receive special recognition in the printed program and during the conference.
-Winners will also receive a monetary stipend to help with conference travel expenses.
+Winners will receive special recognition in the program and during the conference.
+Winners will also receive a monetary stipend to help with conference expenses.

 Please note that GSA and PFA winners will be recognized in the program and will present their poster at the regularly scheduled poster session.